RedX1000/OpenLogger/README.md

 2. Two or more List: List of items, where items that appear in two or more tiers are compared with the clue tiers items.
 Takes the second longest to run
 3. Organized List: List of items where items are located in their respective tier.
 Best for a balance of speed and accuracy
 4. Organized Minus: Smallest list of items.
 OrgList but with less duplicates.
 Best for speed, but worst for accuracy due to lower variance.
 5. Experimental (WORK IN PROGRESS): Do not touch.
-I'm playing around with a different library of images, it WILL break.
+I'm playing around with a different library of images, and it WILL break.

 ### Miscellaneous Toggles
 1. Reroll detection: Determines whether rerolls should be detected or not when capturing clues.
 When on, rerolls trigger a rollback of the previous reward and logs the new rewards.